icatalin201/Plutus-Frontend/README.md

 ## Overview

-This is an angular web client [Plutus Finance](https://github.com/icatalin201/plutus-backend).
+This is an angular web client for [Plutus Finance](https://github.com/icatalin201/plutus-backend) backend api service.
 It consumes the api data and display it using the dashboard charts and a few tables.

 ### Contents